Mac shortcut tips – playing live radio stations with a single keypress

 E-Reader disadvantages:

-Frankly, pushing article after article to an e-reader, remembering to download them, then reading them later isn’t very time efficient (and is less so the shorter the items are).
+Frankly, pushing article after article to an e-reader, remembering to download them, then reading them later isn’t very time efficient, so it’s not fun or sustainable for lots of short articles.
+Better for long reads.
 You may also tire of a workflow where you reading headlines or half-read articles once in a browser, then come back to them again on your e-reader.
 It may make the whole thing more work, even if the reading experience itself is more comfortable.

 Downloading full newspapers / magazines to an eReader: